Dav9nchi/Crowdfunding_ETL/README.md

     4. Create the Crowdfunding Database.

 ### <center> 1.
 Create the Category and Subcategory DataFrames
-Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:
+Extract and transform the `crowdfunding.xlsx` Excel data to create a category DataFrame that has the following columns:

-1.1 "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories
+1.1 **"category_id"** column that has entries going sequentially from **"cat1"** to **"catn"**, where n is the number of unique categories

-1.2. "category" column that contains only the category titles
+1.2. **"category"** column that contains only the category titles

-1.3 Export the subcategory DataFrame as subcategory.csv and save it to your GitHub repository.
+1.3 Export the subcategory DataFrame as **subcategory.csv** and save it to your GitHub repository.

 ### <center> 2.
 Create the Campaign DataFrame

 2.1 Extract and transform the crowdfunding.xlsx Excel data to create a campaign DataFrame has the following columns:

-    The "cf_id" column
+    -The "cf_id" column
-    The "contact_id" column
+    -The "contact_id" column
-    The "company_name" column
+    -The "company_name" column
-    he "blurb" column, renamed to "description"
+    -he "blurb" column, renamed to "description"
-    The "goal" column, converted to the float data type The "pledged" column, converted to the float data type The "outcome" column
+    -The "goal" column, converted to the float data type -The "pledged" column, converted to the float data type -The "outcome" column
-    The "backers_count" column
+    -The "backers_count" column
-    The "country" column
+    -The "country" column
-    The "currency" column
+    -The "currency" column

-    The "launched_at" column, renamed to "launch_date" and with the UTC times converted to the datetime format

-    The "deadline" column, renamed to "end_date" and with the UTC times converted to the datetime format

-    The "category_id" column, with unique identification numbers matching those in the "category_id" column of the category DataFrame
+    -The "launched_at" column, renamed to "launch_date" and with the UTC times converted to the datetime format -The "deadline" column, renamed to "end_date" and with the UTC times converted to the datetime format -The "category_id" column, with unique identification numbers matching those in the "category_id" column of the category DataFrame

-    The "subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame
+    -The "subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame

 2.2 Export the campaign DataFrame as campaign.csv and save it to your GitHub repository.